RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Biology/Plants/Lists of Plants.md

 title: Lists of Plants
 enableToc: true
 tags:
-- meta/index
+- index
 - biology/plants
 ---

-This page serves as an index of lists of [[Encyclopedia Mysenvaria/Biology/Plant|plants]], organisms defined as being incapable of locomotion.
+This page serves as an index of lists of [[Encyclopedia Mysenvaria/Biology/Taxa/Plant|plants]], organisms defined as being incapable of locomotion.

 # By Name